 - Ice breaker and relationship builder: Encourages players to get to know each other better, all while building confidence and focusing on positively.

 - Made in USA- You Know: For 2-6 players, ages 7+, Includes 2 decks of playing cards (108 cards total).

 - 65 PIECE EDUCATIONAL GAME SET – The Play Brainy Balancing Monkey Math Game comes complete with a fun monkey scale base, 19 counting monkeys, numbers 1 – 10, 30 double sides cards, and 2 scales to place onto the monkey scale.

 - CUTE & FUN MONKEY COUNTING GAME – Our monkey scale math toy is the perfect educational toy to help young children learn the basics of counting and simple addition that’s both fun and engaging, perfect for kids who struggle with focusing.

 - EASY TO set up & PLAY – With our monkey counting and learning game’s included instructions and easy to understand game-play, parents and kids will be able to set it up in seconds and quickly begin learning and having fun together.

 - IDEAL FOR YOUNG CHILDREN – We’ve designed our monkey scale math game to be perfect for children ages 3 and up to play with and as a learning toy tool for parents looking to interact more and educate their kids in an exciting and interactive way.

 I truly hope you got some value out of it.
-We are open to all kinds of questions and will be more than happy to help you when needed.
+I am open to all kinds of questions and will be more than happy to help you.